rimutaka/bookwormfood/vue/src/components/conv/writeup/README.md

 - `window.location.port == 80` should be `"80"` in TypeScript
 - `process.env.VUE_APP_BUILD_TS` should be `import.meta.env.VITE_APP_BUILD_TS`
 - inconsistent use of `''` and `""`
-- excessive TypeScript types

 Vue file: https://github.com/rimutaka/bookwormfood/blob/react-to-vue-conv/vue/src/components/conv/Claude35Sonnet.vue

 ### Gemini 2.5 Pro

-Very similar to Claude 3.5 Sonnet.
+A very similar result to Claude 3.5 Sonnet.

 The `<template>` part was nearly identical with only syntactical and formatting differences for the rest of the code.